TIsForThomas/portfolio/README.md

 ## What did I do?

-From the ground up I created element seen on the page excluding the images.
+From the ground up I created every element seen on the page excluding the images.

 ## Why not use and API?